 Examples of Potential Housing Discrimination in Rhode Island

 A landlord refuses to rent an apartment to a family because they are Black, even though they meet all other qualifications and have excellent references.
-This is discrimination based on race.

 A landlord tells a potential tenant that they won’t rent to them because they don’t like the color of their skin, making a racially motivated decision.
-This is discrimination based on color.

 6. Familial Status